Gerard Caris: Early life and education

-He returned for a “short visit” to the Netherlands where he continued his art practice without realizing there is no intellectual resonance where he works but he is so possessed with his newly discovered Pentagonism that he does not realize he has landed on the moon.
+He returned for a “short visit” to the Netherlands where he continued his art practice without realizing there was no intellectual resonance where he worked but he was so possessed with his newly discovered Pentagonism that he did not realize he has landed on the moon.

-To this day he works continually, evolving new ideas, executes them, and making them public through exhibitions and publications, remaining optimistic, believing that ha has added a new chapter to the history of art self coined as Pentagonism.
+He kept working continually, evolving new ideas, executing them, and making them public through exhibitions and publications, remaining optimistic, believing that he had added a new chapter to the history of art self coined as Pentagonism.

+Caris died on 2 January 2025, at the age of 99.